heynickc/awesome-ddd/readme.md

 - [Domain Driven Design Quickly](https://www.infoq.com/minibooks/domain-driven-design-quickly) - Domain Driven Design Quickly is a short, quick-readable summary and introduction to the fundamentals of DDD.
 - [Domain-Driven Design in PHP](https://leanpub.com/ddd-in-php) - Real examples written in PHP showcasing DDD Architectural Styles, Tactical Design, and Bounded Context Integration.
 - [CQRS](https://leanpub.com/cqrs) - Notes by Mark Nijhof from his experiences learning DDD and CQRS from Greg Young.
 There is an extensive sample project that accompanies this book.
+- [Getting Started with DDD when Surrounded by Legacy Systems](http://domainlanguage.com/wp-content/uploads/2016/04/GettingStartedWithDDDWhenSurroundedByLegacySystemsV1.pdf) - Describes three strategies for getting started with DDD when you have a big commitment to legacy systems.

 ## Training Courses